Youth Work in Trades

 Youth Work in Trades 12 A and B https://curriculum.gov.bc.ca/curriculum/additional-offerings/12/youth-work-in-trades

 Students that are 15 or older can enroll in this program.
 They must be formally registered with SkilledTradesBC as youth apprentices.
 Successful completion of the program earns students 16 credits towards graduation.
-Some students may also qualify for the Youth Work in Trades (WRK) Award; a $1,000 award given to students for sustained and exceptional work as an apprentice.
+Students may qualify for a $1,000 scholarship program.
+Speak to your career facilitator at your school career centre office about this program.

 Visit the SkilledTradesBC youth site for great resources and information about the program. http://skilledtradesbc.ca/youthwork-in-tradesprogram.